moj-analytical-services/iceberg-evaluation/README.md

 - Complexity / Readability _ How easy is it to understand what the code is doing?
 Can a problem be easily fixed?
 - Time _ Time it takes for job/query to complete

 As these batch processes run over night, time is not as important as cost, although there is a direct relationship between time and cost for Glue/Spark.
 Complexity / Readability is quite subjective and can't be easily measured.
-Number of lines of code could be used as a proxy, but there is also a point where shorter code is lesss readable.
+Number of lines of code could be used as a proxy, but there is also a point where shorter code is less readable.

 **Optimizations:**
 - Partitioning / File compaction